 - 6 FAQs

-It is important to know about these scan tools for a complete understanding of the BlueDriver vs OBDLink concept.
+It is important to know about these scan tools for a complete understanding of the BlueDriver vs. OBDLink concept.

 With this scan tool, you will be able to use all the features the BlueDriver app has to offer.
-It’s officially licensed for Android and Apple devices and is said to be suitable for professionals due to its wide features.
+It’s officially licensed for Android and Apple devices and is said to be suitable for professionals due to its comprehensive features.